obophenotype/upheno/docs/reference/data-integration.md

     _Characteristics_ (A) and _bearers_ of characteristics (B) are the core constituents of traits/biological attributes (C). _Phenotypes_ are comprised of trait terms (C) combined with a modifier (D).
 Species-specific phenotypes (F), including _phenotypic abnormalities_ defined in the Human Phenotype Ontology (HPO) are feature of diseases (G).
 Measurements (H), such as assays, quantify or qualify (measure) traits (C).

 Phenotype data can be integrated to various degrees into the uPheno framework.
+Please note:

-!!! note "The goal of integration is always the same:"
+!!! note "The goal of phenotype data integration"

-    Associate phenotype data records with pre-coordinated trait and/or phenotype terms.
+    The goal of phenotype data integration in the sense of this document is to associate phenotype data records with pre-coordinated trait and/or phenotype terms from a phenotype ontology.

 The [promise of phenotype data integrated this way](../reference/use-cases.md) ranges from simple data aggregation (give me all data pertaining to changed levels of amino acids) to complex semantic comparisons of phenotypic profiles for matching patients to diseases.